JavaCakeGames/4800Pi/README.md

 required in order to get a working build on Windows.
 The `sed` stuff in `buildrun.sh` is only for trimming the output size.

-For more information, see https://javacakegames.itch.io/4800pi
+For more information, see https://blog.javacakegames.com/4800pi or https://javacakegames.itch.io/4800pi

 ## Recommended tools